-If you're going to arrive late and can't attend our briefing day or orientation, you need to request approval by the study abroad and exchange team.
+If you're going to arrive late and can't attend our Welcome Day or orientation, you need to request approval by the study abroad and exchange team.

 In your email, advise us of your intended arrival date in Melbourne and the reasons for your late arrival.
 You may be asked to provide supporting documentation.

 Late arrivals are only approved if you can demonstrate extenuating circumstances, such as a delay in getting a student visa or for medical reasons.